Disclaimer From Helpful Colin

 The two overlapping Boletes have finally been kicked about but you can see the spongy underside very clearly now.

 NOTE: it has darkened considerably.

 This picture below is at a new location.
 I suspect they are Fly Agaric:

-I found these attractive toadstools at the side of the path on the edge of the wood at the top of the hill near the Deer Park, in the grounds of Calke Abbey, whilst on the way from Staunton Harold Reservoir in South Derbyshire.
+I found these attractive toadstools in the grounds of Calke Abbey in South Derbyshire.
+They were at the side of the path on the edge of the wood at the top of the hill near the Deer Park.
+I passed them on my way back to my car from Staunton Harold Reservoir.

 Mushroom Update 4th November 2014

 Today I found some more mushrooms about a quarter of a mile away from my first find on 17th October.
 See them below beginning with a Shaggy Parasol growing off a piece of wood: